nbailey1776/csc491-control-systems/README.md

 If Pycharm is chosen, see [the following link](https://docs.cs.byu.edu/doku.php?id=aquiring-free-jetbrains-student-license) for information on how to get a free JetBrains license through BYU.

-See the Controls setup PDF found in this repo (Controls_code_setup.pdf) for how to set everything up.
+See the Controls setup PDF found in this repo (``Controls_code_setup.pdf``) for how to set everything up.

->  The LateX project folder has also been included for easy editing later, as "Controls_code_setup_latex".
+> For TAs and professors: The LateX project folder has also been included for easy editing later, as "Controls_code_setup_latex".

-Note that if PyCharm was downloaded instead of VS Code, the section on downloading VSCode in Controls_code_setup.pdf can be skipped.
+Note that if PyCharm was downloaded instead of VS Code, the section on downloading VSCode in ``Controls_code_setup.pdf`` can be skipped.

 ## Python Introduction